 The two brothers who started Unreal Brands eschewed trendy embellishments while burning through countless recipes before arriving at the ones that worked.
 It was time well spent.
 Their candy looks just like the sweets you know and love but they taste so much better.
 No more grainy chocolate, mossy tasting peanuts or that odd film on the roof of your mouth after eating a fist full of M&Ms.

 In fact, I love that you can actually taste each of the main ingredients.
 Unreal chocolate is rich, complex and velvety.
 Peanuts stand tall, with fresh-roasted flavor and spot-on consistency.
 They even came up with tasty coatings that give good crunch without overpowering the candy within.
 Now, no one is claiming any of this stuff is a health food.
 It’s still candy…and that’s a good thing.
 Unreal delivers on a simple brand promise: making snacks from real ingredients that taste great.

 THE WHAT AND WHERE

 The current line consists of six products: peanut butter cups, almond butter cups, crispy peanut butter cups, peanut gems, plain gems and crispy gems.
 All use dark chocolate, except for the plain milk chocolate gems.
 The only nod to a food trend is quinoa in the two crispy candies.
 It does a remarkable job subbing in for crisp rice.

-These are some of the retailers that carry the Unreal line.
-My advice: start with any of the the super markets that might be in your area if you want to keep this an “under five” purchase.
+Where can you find the Unreal line?
+Click here or on the image above for more information.
+My advice: start with any of the the supermarket chains that might be in your area if you want to keep this an “under five” purchase.
 To any fellow residents of northeastern New England out there, that is our beloved Market Basket on the list.
 They just picked up the Unreal line and, at last check, it was $3.49 a bag.